This article aims to arm you with basic knowledge of cannabinoids and how they affect the brain and body.

 However, the two most common ones are cannabidiol (CBD) and tetrahydrocannabinol (THC).
 THC is the most popular of the two, as it is the compound responsible for the intoxicating effects of marijuana.

-The biggest difference between THC and CBD is the fact that THC has a psychoactive component, meaning it can make you feel high or intoxicated.
+THC and CBD’s biggest difference is that THC has a psychoactive component, meaning it can make you feel high or intoxicated.

-CBD, on the other hand, is known to have anti-psycho-active components, meaning it helps regulate and neutralize the intoxicating effects of THC.
+On the other hand, CBD is known to have anti-psycho-active components, meaning it helps regulate and neutralize the intoxicating effects of THC.
 It also helps reduce other adverse effects brought about by THC use, including panic attacks and anxiety.

 How do Cannabinoids Work?